fkoulen/pacman-themed-iot-cuckoo-clock/docs/journal.md

 # Week 9

+### Wednesday (1st of November)

+* Gave feedback on Jinyoung's Web/Code section of her portfolio.
+* Gave feedback on David's Embedded/System Requirements section of his portfolio.
+* Looked into using a callback function for when the Wi-Fi Manager fails to connect to the last known network.
+* Asked Dolinde (who then asked Gerald) about EMBRQ#05 and the rubric for it.
+* Made sure that the embedded code complied to the rubric.

 ### Tuesday (31st of October)

 * Fixed the problem where the error of the appointments fetching on the website would not be displayed on the screen.